Green Pastures Hospital

-Green Pastures Hospital (GPH) (हरियोखर्क अस्पताल तथा पुर्नार्स्थापना केन्द्र) is located in Pokhara, Gandaki Province, Nepal.
-It was established in 1957.
-GPH provides treatment and rehabilitation for people living with spinal cord injuries and other physical disabilities, as well as reconstructive surgery, palliative care and specialist ear care.
+Green Pastures Hospital (GPH; हरियोखर्क अस्पताल तथा पुर्नार्स्थापना केन्द्र) is located in Pokhara, Gandaki Province, Nepal.
+It was established by the International Nepal Fellowship (INF) in 1957 as "Green Pastures Leprosarium" which became Green Pastures Hospital in 1970.
+GPH provides treatment and rehabilitation for people with spinal cord injuries and other physical disabilities, as well as reconstructive surgery, palliative care and specialist ear care.

-GPH is well known for serving people affected by leprosy and disability in western Nepal for more than 60 years, most of them extremely poor and marginalised.
-It describes its mission as “To become a Centre of Excellence in the Care and Prevention of Disability by providing Holistic Care to transform lives.”
+GPH is well known for serving people affected by leprosy and disability in western Nepal for more than 60 years, most of them extremely poor and marginalized.
 It was established as a specialist leprosy hospital and the only tertiary rehabilitation centre for Gandaki Province.

 GPH is registered with the Nepal Government's Ministry of Health and Population as a 100-bed hospital and rehabilitation centre.

 Annually, GPH serves about 11,000 patients and remains the biggest leprosy and rehabilitation hospital in Nepal's western region.
-It remains the hub for referrals from other INF centres, as well as hospitals and local partner organisations across western Nepal.
+It remains the hub for referrals from other INF centers, as well as hospitals and local partner organizations across western Nepal.